-There is a significant use of continuous assessment, as the programme team considers this as a mechanism which facilitates information retention, and is therefore particularly suitable for the learners on this programme.
-The programme team stated that continuous assessment provides reassurance for learners in advance of their exams, with significant marks accumulated before undertaking summative exams - this may support the enhancement of quality of exams.
-Learners also identified the challenges of group work within the programme based on interpersonal matters, and availability of learners to participate.
+Learners also identified the challenges of group work within the programme based on interpersonal matters, and availability of learners to participate, particularly for the part-time programme.
 The student supports available within DBS, and the commitment of module leaders to academic process and student development were particularly remarked upon.